 (b) Orders Affecting Reference.
-The attorneys for the parties shall be provided with copies
+The attorneys for the parties shall be provided with copies of all orders affecting the scope of the reference to the magistrate judge.

 [Source: Eastern District Standing Order 4(a), c]

 Local Civil Rule 73.1.
 Consent Jurisdiction Procedure